iancynk/IOmatchbox/README.md

 ## Usage
 Download `IOmatchbox.py` and put it in your working directory.
-Then simply use the following commands to connect:
+Then simply use the following commands to connect
 ```
 import IOmatchbox as iom
 s = iom.openlaser()
 ```
-Get some more info with:
+Get some more info with
 ```
 iom.get_settings(s)
 iom.get_readings(s)
 iom.laser_status(s)
 ```

-Fire up the laser with:
+Fire up the laser with
 ```
 iom.start_laser(s)
 ```